xdamah/swagger-xdamah-examples/main-examples/basic/basic-modelgen-and-no-controller/README.md

 <img src="imgs/showing-other-media-types.png" alt="showing-other-media-types" width="50%" height="50%">

 We can also try the other media types as shown above.
+Note: Use postman when trying for application/x-www-form-urlencoded or multipart/form-data requests.

 <img src="imgs/three-endpoints.png" alt="three-endpoints" width="50%" height="50%">